RobTillaart/PrintSize/README.md

 Finally since **0.2.0** it has a total counter to add up the characters "printed" since the last **reset()** call. (see example)

-This library relates to https://github.com/RobTillaart/PrintCharArray which holds the printed data in a buffer for later processing.
+This library is related to
+- https://github.com/RobTillaart/PrintCharArray (captures data in a buffer)
+- https://github.com/RobTillaart/PrintSize. (captures data in a String)

 ## Operational